zetapersei/store_multiple_data/README.md

 # store_multiple_data
-Acquired and stored data from multiple type of sensors on Rasperry PI
+Acquired and stored data from multiple type of sensors on Rasperry PI.
+Work with daemon mode.